Interstate 40 Donelson Pike Interchange

 Davidson County

-The project along Interstate 40 (I-40) at the Donelson Pike interchange (Exit 216), southeast of downtown Nashville, involves relocation of the interchange and the existing state route.
+The project at the Interstate 40 Interchange at Donelson Pike (State Route 255), Exit 216, southeast of downtown Nashville, involves relocation of the interchange and the existing state route.
 The newly constructed exit will be a diverging diamond interchange (DDI).
 The unique crisscross design of a DDI allows two directions of traffic to temporarily cross to opposite sides of the roadway in order to travel across the overpass, and then cross back and resume the original travel pattern.
 The DDI uses concrete dividers, stop bars, traffic signals, and extensive signage to guide motorists through the interchange.

-SR 255 is an urban principal arterial located in the southeast quadrant of Nashville-Davidson County between SR 6/US 31/Franklin Pike and SR 24/US 70/Lebanon Pike.
+State Route 255 (Donelson Pike) is an urban principal arterial located in the southeast quadrant of Nashville-Davidson County between SR 6 (US 31, Franklin Pike) and SR 24 (US 70, Lebanon Pike).
 The corridor runs east to west as Harding Place and north to south as Donelson Pike, connecting I-65, I-24, and I-40.

-The interchange is currently a trumpet design with restricted turning movements, connecting I-40 with Donelson Pike, which is a four-lane urban highway.
+The current interchange is a trumpet design with restricted turning movements, connecting I-40 with Donelson Pike.
 The current configuration cannot accommodate the current and future traffic demands of Donelson Pike and BNA.

 Reconstruction of the interchange will increase capacity, correct geometric deficiencies, and improve the overall operation of the interchange, providing efficient access to the airport, I-40, and other nearby businesses.